JonEllis/ansible-sudoers/README.md

 # Ansible Sudoers Module

+## Inclusion in the community.general collection

+**This module has been included in the [community.general](https://github.com/ansible-collections/community.general) collection, and is actively maintained there.**

+**See the docs for using the [community.general.sudoers](https://docs.ansible.com/ansible/latest/collections/community/general/sudoers_module.html) module.**

+---

+## Module info

 This is a basic Ansible module to facilitate adding Sudoers config to the /etc/sudoers.d/ directory.
 While does manage to distribute the sudoers library directory, Ansible galaxy does not seem to show any content.
 I assume you're supposed share more than supporting libraries...